Ikechukwu-Miracle/alx-system_engineering-devops/0x02-shell_redirections/README.md

-7-file creates a file with a really long name having special characters in its name 8-cwd_state redirects the output of the ls -la command to a file named ls_cwd_content 9-duplicate_last_line duplicates the last line of the file iacta
+7-file creates a file with a really long name having special characters in its name 8-cwd_state redirects the output of the ls -la command to a file named ls_cwd_content 9-duplicate_last_line duplicates the last line of the file iacta 10-no_more_js finds all the .js files in the working dir and sub dir